Rodents

 Solutions for Rodents in Your Home

 Though rodents are easy to spot when out in the open, they often stay near their nest and can live in your home for quite some time undetected.
 Sealing up holes is one of the key steps for preventing a rodent infestation.
 It's important to note that, due to their unique build, rodents can squeeze through holes and cracks that look far too small for them to fit through.
-You should also make sure kitchen garbage is kept in a container with a tight-fitting lid and avoid leaving out food scraps or crumbs, which they will be attracted to.
+You should make sure kitchen garbage is kept in a container with a tight-fitting lid and avoid leaving out food scraps or crumbs, which they will be attracted to.

 Even if you've taken these precautions, it's wise to watch for signs of an infestation.
 This may include the presence of rodent droppings, chewed holes in walls and floors, chewed food packaging or evidence of nesting materials like shredded paper or dried leaves and mulch.

-Unfortunately, it is very difficult to get rid of a rodent infestation on your own.
-Because mice and rats may be carriers of disease and can contaminate food, you should avoid handling them and leave the work to a professional.
+Unfortunately, it is difficult to get rid of a rodent infestation on your own.
+Because mice and rats may be carriers of disease and can contaminate food, you should avoid handling them and leave the work to a professional instead.
 MosquitoNix can help you get rid of rodents for good with our specialized pest control services.
 Contact us today to get a quote online and learn more about how we can help make your home free of mice, rats and other rodents.